NarrationBox/libkloudtrader-docs/docs/user_api.md

 ```
 ***
 ### Account Number
-Get your account number or list of account numbers accosiated with your tradier account<br/>
+Get your account number or list of account numbers accosiated with your account<br/>

 <code>user_account_number(access_token)</code>